camielverdult/JSONSerializer/README.md

 `JSON_Set_x` sets/updates a key value pair, calls `JSON_Check` first to make sure no out of bounds errors occur.

-`JSON_Dictionary_Calc_Buffer_Size` returns the amount of characters needed to hold the serialized object in a character buffer.

 `JSON_Serialize_Dictionary` serializes a `JSONDictionary` into a character buffer.

 Here is an example: